 , Tamil Nadu, Maharashtra, Gujarat

 , Andhra Pradesh

 .
 The officer-in-charge of a tahsil is the Tahsildar, who belongs to the State Civil Service.
 He is the principal official in district administration responsible for actual revenue collection.
-His performance, also, is judged by his efficiency as a collector of revenues.
-He is the sub-treasury officer, thus accepting the payment of the revenue.
-He recommends remissions or other concessions to the District Collector in times of distress.
+His performance is judged by his efficiency.
+He is a sub-treasury officer, who recommends remissions or other concessions to the District Collector in times of distress.
 He is assisted by a Naib or Deputy Tahsildar, Quanungos and Patwaris.
-The administration at the Tahsil level is the farthest unit of administration for revenue.
+District administration at tahsil level is the farthest unit of administration for revenue.

-The next lower unit in revenue administration is known as Pargana in Uttar Pradesh, circle in Maharashtra and Firka in Tamil Nadu.
+The next lower unit in revenue administration is known as pargana in Uttar Pradesh, circle in Maharashtra and firka in Tamil Nadu.
 The head of this unit is called Supervisor Quanungo in Uttar Pradesh, Circle Inspector in Maharashtra and the Revenue Inspector in Tamil Nadu.
 He is in charge of revenue administration and land records of every village within his area.
-He is the first line supervisor in the chain of revenue administration in the States.
+He is the first line supervisor in the chain of revenue administration in the states.

 , which is administered by a village establishment.
-The Village Headman is the most powerful governmental functionary at the village level, combining as he does both police and revenue functions: he is the head of the village police, and he also collects revenue and deposits it in the treasury.
-He is the custodian of all Government property in the village.
+The Village Headman is the most powerful government functionary at the village level.
+He has both police and revenue functions to perform.
+He is the head of the village police.
+He also collects revenue and deposits it in the treasury.
+He is the custodian of all government property in the village.